shjunmiao/sallywu/content/posts/2024-03-01---JadePalace-Takeaway.md

   - "Interior Design"
   - "Takeaway"
   - "Renovate"
-description: "The project is to renovate the Amerta Chinese Restaurant located in 1 Clifton Ave, Monkstown, Dublin, A94HK85.
-The client would like to use both the Western and Chinese elements ..."
+description: "The project is to renovate an old Chinese Takeaway and the client wants the new takeaway to be bright and also with minimum interruption with the existing business ..."
 ---